petergridge/Irrigation-V5/readme_new.md

 This expects a numeric sensor, input value greater than or equal to 0.

 The value is multiplied against the watering time/volume.
-- If there has been rain or rain is expected. you could reduce the water time by the a value being < 1.
+- If there has been rain or rain is expected.
+Reduce the water time with a value < 1.
-- Or if a hot spell is expected you can increase the watering requirement by the value being > 1.
+- Or if a hot spell is expected, increase the watering requirement with a value > 1.
 - When the ignore senor option is active, treats this value as 1.
 💡Check out [OpenWeatherMap History](https://github.com/petergridge/openweathermaphistory)
   - This exposes weather data to support the creation of sensors that can be used for this feature.

 ### Rain Sensor
 This expects a true/false binary sensor input.
 If the value is True, the zone will be suspended and the zone status indication updated.
-Watering will continue if the rain sensor is activated once watering commences.
 - When the ignore senor feature is active, treats this value as false.
+- [Advanced options](#advanced-options) allows selecting the behaviour when the program is already running:
+  - Stop: the program will stop after a short delay, a persistent notification is created to highlight the occurrence
+  - Continue: the program will continue to completion

 ### Water Source
 This expects a true/false binary sensor input.
 Used to monitor a well status and prevent watering if the water drops below a certain level.
 Watering will be stopped if this sensor is activated.